Shayype White Paper

 we make a serious mistake in trying to phase out the concept of the mentally

-fixed strings of characters are no longer secure enough and the bad guys can
+fixed strings of characters were no longer considered secure enough, as they could

 This

-paper is designed to show how re-inventing the mentally held secret might
+paper is designed to show how re-inventing the mentally held secret will

-inability to securely prove who we are remotely.
+inability to securely prove who we are remotely- using a new-style

 Cyber